Silviculture is the art and science of managing forests for desired outcomes.

 Here are some points you should review as you consider the potential compromises.

-- Consider the selection system of silviculture if you want a natural-looking forest with wildlife habitats, continuous supplies of timber, fuelwood, maple syrup, or other forest products.
+- Consider the selection system of silviculture if you want a natural-looking forest with wildlife habitats, and continuous supplies of timber, fuelwood, maple syrup, or other forest products.

 - Consider the shelterwood system if you want to regenerate mid-tolerant species like oaks or if you want to quickly establish a new sugar bush.
 This system maintains wildlife habitats and doesn’t increase the potential for erosion or fires.